 Planning to get behind the wheel in the Netherlands?
 Make sure you’re covered with our complete guide to car insurance in the Netherlands.

 If you’re thinking about driving in the Netherlands, it’s essential you stay on the right side of the law.
-Car insurance in the Netherlands is mandatory for all drivers and is as important as arranging license requirements.
+Car insurance in the Netherlands is mandatory for all drivers and is as important as arranging a Dutch driving license.